veronica-gaspes/Concise-Python/_sources/intro.md

 These  notes address students that have already taken a course in programming and need to become familiar with Python.
-We hope it will be useful for students that will take courses that use Python to teach algorithms, data structures and libraries for dealing with tabular data and for linear algebra.
+We hope they will be useful for students that will take courses that use Python to teach algorithms, data structures and libraries for dealing with tabular data and for linear algebra.